iExecBlockchainComputing/documentation/help/glossary.md

 A decentralized, open-source blockchain with smart contract functionality.
 Ethereum proposes using blockchain technology to maintain a decentralized payment network and to store computer code that can be used to power decentralized applications.

+## Enclave

+In confidential computing jargon, an "enclave" is the special memory zone protected by the CPU.
+For simplicity's sake, we can refer to private regions of memory defined by Intel® SGX application as "enclaves".

 ## EVM (Ethereum Virtual Machine)

 The Ethereum's execution environment.
 This is the virtual machine which executes the smart contracts on the blockchain.